PowerShell/platyPS/test/Pester/assets/get-date.alt23.md

 ### -Date

-Specifies a date and time.
+SSSSSSpecifies a date and time.
 Time is optional and if not specified, returns 00:00:00.

 Enter the date and time in a format that is standard for the system locale.